-The NOAA Environmental Research Laboratories (ERL) have since the late 1970's been investigating the use of automated sensors to determine vertical variations of temperature, moisture, and wind.
-Their research led to the development of prototype surface-based upward pointing sounders known as Profilers.
-A number of them have been operating in parts of Colorado since 1980 as part of the ERL Program for Regional Observing and Forecasting Services (PROFS), which cooperates with the NWS and other agencies in developing new observing and forecasting systems.
-Two types of Profilers are under development, thermodynamic and wind Profilers.
+NOAA's Environmental Research Laboratories (ERL) have since the late 1970s investigated the use of ground-based sensing techniques to determine vertical variations of temperature, moisture, and wind.
+Their research led to the development of surface-based upward pointing sounders known as profilers.
+A number of prototype profilers have been operating in parts of Colorado since 1980 as part of the ERL Program for Regional Observing and Forecasting Services (PROFS), which cooperates with NWS and other agencies in developing new observing and forecasting systems.
+Two types of profilers are under development: thermodynamic and wind profilers.

-The thermodynamic Profiler is a microwave radiometer that senses air temperature and dew point in discrete atmospheric layers.
-The wind Profiler is a multiple beam Doppler radar system that senses turbulent layers in the atmosphere and converts shifts in turbulent eddies to wind vectors.
-Both systems produce data hourly, and wind Profilers can produce data every 12 minutes.
-Thermodynamic Profilers are less advanced in their development than wind Profilers; but both systems have shown considerable potential for contribution to improve NWS warnings, forecasts, and services.
-Examples of these contributions include: the use of thermodynamic and wind Profiler data to produce updates to a conventional sounding; and the use of a triangular array of wind Profilers to calculate vorticity, divergence, and vertical velocity at the centroid of a triangle.
-Research has suggested that thermodynamic Profiler data below about 600 mb can be combined with geostationary satellite sounding data above 600 mb with enough accuracy to be potentially useful for highly sophisticated monitoring of the atmosphere, with increased space and time resolution compared to the current radiosonde network.
-However, thermodynamic Profilers as currently designed suffer a serious attenuation of the radiometer signal when rain falls at a rate of more than 5 mm/hr.
+The thermodynamic, or radiometric, profiler is a microwave radiometer that senses air temperature and dew point in discrete atmospheric layers.
+The wind profiler is a multiple-beam Doppler radar system that senses turbulent layers in the atmosphere and converts shifts in turbulent eddies to wind vectors.
+Both systems produce data hourly, and the current ERL research wind profilers can produce data every 12 minutes.
+Thermodynamic profilers are less advanced in their development than wind profilers, but both systems have shown considerable potential to improve NWS warnings, forecasts, and services.
+Examples of these possibilities include the use of thermodynamic and wind profiler data to produce updates to a conventional sounding, and the use of a triangular array of wind profilers to calculate vorticity, divergence, and vertical velocity at the centroid of a triangle.
+Research has suggested that thermodynamic profiler data below about 600 mb can be combined with geostationary satellite sounding data above 600 mb with enough accuracy to be potentially useful for highly sophisticated monitoring of the atmosphere, with increased space and time resolution compared to the current radiosonde network.
+However, thermodynamic profilers as currently designed suffer a serious attenuation of the radiometer signal when rain falls at a rate of more than 5 mm $hr^{-1}$ .

-The Wind Profiler Demonstration Project (WPDP, section 6.3) will operate a network of 30 wind Profilers in the Midwest beginning late 1988 and continuing through 1992; their data will form the input for as-yet-undeveloped mesoscale numerical forecast models.
-This Wind Profiler Demonstration Network (WPDN) will be used to provide information to NOAA Management for establishment of a nationwide operational network of wind Profilers in the 1990's.
+The Wind Profiler Demonstration Project (WPDP, section 6.3) will operate an experimental network of 30 wind profilers in the Midwest beginning 1989 and continuing through 1992.
+Data from this network, the Wind Profiler Demonstration Network (WPDN), will form the input for mesoscale numerical forecast models which are as yet undeveloped.
+The WPDN will be used to provide information to NOAA for establishment of a national operational network of wind profilers in the 1990s.